alinamarasca/practice-code-review/src/intersection/README.md

 ## Implementation

-I had to figure it out certain things:
+I had to figure out certain things:

 - the forEach method calls a function once for each element.
 To compare each element of array I had to used this method because it allowed me to add a value to be passed and compared in a specific condition.And it was in order so I could check better.